Pick up a hardcopy program at the Alumni Center upon checking in.

 Shabbat Service followed by Kiddush

-JEWISH RELIGIOUS CENTER6:00PM
+JEWISH RELIGIOUS CENTER

 Class Dinners and Festivities